Aylmer Hunter-Weston: Departure

 The next attack was scheduled for 12 July as the superior French artillery would not be available until then.
-Hunter-Weston aimed to use the relatively fresh 52nd Division as his main offensive force, as the other three divisions of IX Corps were too worn out for much more than line-holding operations.
+Hunter-Weston aimed to use the relatively fresh 52nd (Lowland) Division as his main offensive force, as the other three divisions of IX Corps were too worn out for much more than line-holding operations.
 Hamilton had wanted to deploy 52nd Division to ANZAC Cove, but concurred as he accepted that the Turks at Helles needed to be pressed after their losses on 5 July.

-The attack was renewed on 12–13 July, with 155th and 157th Brigade (both part of 52nd Division) committed for the first time.
-Maj-Gen Egerton, GOC 52nd division, later (in 1929) wrote that Hunter-Weston "simply enunciated" his "positively wicked" plan, but that there was little discussion.
-Colonel McNeile of the 4th KOSBs appears to have had a heated discussion with Hunter-Weston over the objectives: he was subsequently killed in the attack.

-On 13 July, in an attempt to forestall a Turkish counterattack (there had been an incident of panic amongst the 7th Highland Light Infantry), Hunter-Weston ordered the Royal Marine Brigade to attack at 16.30.
+The attack was renewed on 12–13 July, with 155th and 157th brigades (both part of the 52nd Division) committed for the first time.
+Major General Granville Egerton, GOC 52nd Division, later (in 1929) wrote that Hunter-Weston "simply enunciated" his "positively wicked" plan, but that there was little discussion.
+Colonel McNeile of the 1/4th KOSBs appears to have had a heated discussion with Hunter-Weston over the objectives: he was subsequently killed in the attack.
+On 13 July, in an attempt to forestall a Turkish counterattack (there had been an incident of panic amongst the 1/7th Highland Light Infantry), Hunter-Weston ordered the Royal Marine Brigade to attack at 16.30.
 Owing to confusion, only two of the three battalions (Portsmouth, and Nelson but not Chatham) attacked, and incurred over 500 casualties advancing over open ground (although communication trenches had been dug) from the "original" British front line to a line already held by the 157th Brigade.

 The journalist Ashmead-Bartlett wrote of how "a great number of the Brigadier-Generals openly refused to take any further orders from Hunter-Weston, who was responsible for the muddle … they all said that … he had been affected by the sun a little, and was incapable of giving orders".
-Hunter-Weston relieved Egerton of command of 52nd Division on 13 July, sending him to his ship for a night’s rest.
+Hunter-Weston relieved Egerton of command of the 52nd Division on 13 July, sending him to his ship for a night's rest.
 Orlo Williams, a cipher officer, wrote in his diary (21 July) of how Hamilton, the nominal commander-in-chief of the campaign, had little direct involvement and how Hunter-Weston and a few staff officers were running the show.